popzxc/messages-rs/README.md

 It is heavily inspired by [`actix`][actix], a great actor framework.

-This crate can be used with any runtime, whether it popular or not.
+This crate can be used with any runtime, whether it's popular or not.
 However, for the biggest one (`tokio` and `async-std`) there is an optional built-in support enabling more convenient interface (such as an automatic actor spawning).